ksferguson/blog/docs/blog/posts/mkdocsblog.md

 	- view on local browser e.g. http://127.0.0.1:8000/
 	- often saving a .md file will auto-refresh the site
 	- on error:
-		- hit CTRL-C in the Anaconda prompt window, then
+		- hit CTRL-C in terminal, then
 		- serve locally again
 		```
 		mkdocs serve -w .